ManApart/quest-command/notes.md

 - Each action drains stamina.
 The heavier the weapon the more stamina drained for an attack, the more encumbered the more stamina drained per movement
 - Without enough stamina the combatant can’t do anything
 - A Combatant can rest to recover stamina points

+#### Body Location Rework

+- Allow advance/ dodge commands to specify a distance?
+- Give all weapons a range
+- Create dagger base etc that can be inherited by all daggers

 #### Other
 - Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating